-“Let’s hope he has a heart attack and dies,” one of the trumpeters snarled.
-I worried he was being prophetic.
+“Let’s hope he has a heart attack and dies,” one of the trumpeters snarls.
+I worry he may be prophetic.
 Progress marches on.

-I realized I could play my MOOG throughout the game, like the organist at old-time silent movie theaters.
+I realize I can play my MOOG throughout the game, like the organist at old-time silent movie theaters.

 “Yay.
 Come to our rehearsal at Mower tonight at 9.
 We’ll work out cheers.
 We’ll really spark up the stands.”
-I felt just like Tim, without the country accent.
-I hugged them.
-They looked embarrassed.
+I feel just like Tim, without the country accent.
+I hug them.
+They look embarrassed.

-The band rehearsal was missing Minehan that night.
-He claimed The Neighborhoods couldn’t come into Cambridge.
-They were rehearsing at Jim’s in Waltham.
-David was worked up about Jim being in on the Teen Jesus thing.
-He planned to interrogate the boy.
-Jace promised me he’d be there to defend Jim.
-The band boys arrived with their brass instruments.
-They seemed more normal out of their funky, heavy wool band uniforms, and no military style hatware.
+The band rehearsal s missing Minehan that night.
+He claims The Neighborhoods can’t come into Cambridge.
+They’re rehearsing at Jim’s in Waltham.
+David is worked up about Jim being in on the Teen Jesus thing.
+He plans to interrogate the boy.
+Jace promises to be there to defend Jim.
+The band boys arrive with their brass instruments.
+They seem more normal out of their funky, heavy wool band uniforms, and no military style hatware.

-We worked on Trixie’s song, ‘The Gauntlet,’ about the terrors of using the bathrooms in a co-ed dorm.
-I renamed it ‘Jake, the Rake,’ after the football perv who stalked them in the halls.
+We worke on Trixie’s new song, ‘The Gauntlet,’ about the terrors of using the bathrooms in a co-ed dorm.
+I rename it ‘Jake, the Rake,’ after the football perv who stalks them in the halls.

 ‘I need a shower